Free Quotes. Call Toll-Free

 Step 3: Paint your bathroom wall behind the toilet

-You can now start painting behind your toilet, following the same steps as painting the toilet with the tank.
+To learn how to paint behind a toilet, following the same steps as painting the toilet with the tank.

 This should be a more straightforward task as the space will no longer be as tight and confined.